RedViolaPanda/fluffy-phil/src/views/posts/03-bartok-allegro-ironico.md

 Will a Hungarian wedding be somewhere close with this piece?
 We don't know.
 Although, the music sounds very fitting to our imaginary Hungarian friend's wedding scene.
 In the morning, everybody enjoys the cheerful dance.
 And at night, the heavy legs and the drunken steps shift heavy beats to the next beat, next next beat, until... next day?

-We also don't know where the other name -- jeering song -- came from.
+We also don't know where the other name - jeering song - came from.
 It sounds fitting as well.
 You'll only know if you play it yourself!
 Who are we mocking in this episode?
 Take a wild guess?

----
+## Explore more...

-You might be interested in checking out more children's books, here's our collection:
+### Our children's book bucketlist

 - **Béla Bartók - For Children, Sz.
 42**
   [Wikipedia](https://en.wikipedia.org/wiki/For_Children) - [IMSLP](https://imslp.org/wiki/For_Children,_Sz.42_(Bart%C3%B3k,_B%C3%A9la))